-In the spring, after the strong winter winds, plastic waste accumulates in the bays exposed to the harsh storms.
+Every spring, after the strong winter winds, plastic waste accumulates in the bays exposed to the harsh storms.
 In most cases, these coasts are only accessible by sea.
 Unfortunately, there is no state provision for cleaning the coasts, no matter the way of getting there.
-The collection of the garbage is vital at this time, because most of the plastic pieces are still at a visible size.
-With the surf, the winds and the increasing sunlight, plastic flotsam becomes a so-called microplastic.
-As such, it penetrates the cycle of nature and pollutes the flora and fauna, ultimately humans.
+The collection of the litter is vital at this particular period, because most of the plastic pieces are still visible.
+With the winds and the increasing sunlight, plastic disintegrates to the so-called microplastic, which is now invisible.
+It penetrates the cycle of nature and pollutes the flora and fauna, ultimately humans too.

 In addition to the pollution of the sea and the bays, in the Aegean Sea there is also the problem of overfishing.
 Fishermen were the first to recognize the problem and are now looking for a solution.
-The Professional Fishing Association of Amorgos presented a concept years ago to the Ministry of Rural Development in Greece to encounter both overfishing and pollution.
+The Professional Fishing Association of Amorgos presented a concept years ago to the Ministry of Rural Development in Greece to mitigate the effects of both overfishing and pollution.